lambdaisland/kaocha/doc/05_running_kaocha_repl.md

 The `(kaocha.repl/config)` and `(kaocha.repl/test-plan)` functions are very useful when diagnosing issues, and can be helpful when developing plugins or test types.

+## Live reload at the REPL

+To enable live reloading of tests in your REPL session, you can call `(kaocha.watch/run (kaocha.repl/config))`.